San Diego Sharks

 Photo by Charles Hobson

 These prehistoric sharks spend most of their time in borderline abyssal depths: around 1,500-2,000ft.
 During the spring months, however, they come up to the kelp beds of La Jolla and Point Loma to mate.
-Scuba diving encounters are common between late March and May, when boat charters target highly populated sevengill grounds.
+Sevengills are our most common San Diego shark diving encounter, and while we've seen them year-round, most sightings usually happen between late March and June, when boat charters target highly populated sevengill grounds.

 Photo by Charles Hobson